 The history of the St. Oswald Church in the hamlet of Sant’Osvaldo dates back to the Romanesque era.

-High above the Valle Isarco valley, at 750 m a.s.l., the hamlet of Sant'Osvaldo (St. Oswald) is located in an area which was inhabited already 4,000 years ago.
+High above the Valle Isarco valley, at 750 m a.s.l., the hamlet of Sant'Osvaldo (St. Oswald) is located in an area inhabited already 4,000 years ago.
 Beside a school, a fire station, three taverns and several farmsteads, also a beautiful little church can be found in the hamlet.

 The building dates back to the Romanesque era and was mentioned for the first time in 1234 AD.
 In the Gothic period, however, it was decorated with fresco paintings.
 In the following centuries, the St. Oswald Church was converted to Baroque style.
 This can be seen on the onion-shaped roof of the tower with its fine red bricks and inside on the winged altar from the 18th century.